Radiation Therapy for Breast Cancer

 You will be under constant observation during the treatment.
 Cameras and an intercom allow the therapist to see and hear you throughout the treatment.
 Tell your therapist right away, if you have a problem.
 It is very important that you hold still and stay relaxed during treatment.

 The therapist will be in and out of the room to reposition the machine and change your position.
 The treatment machine will not touch you and you will feel nothing during the treatment.

 How Does the Therapist Know I Am In the Correct Position?

 The radiation therapist takes an X-ray called a "port film" on your first day of treatment and every week thereafter.
 Port films verify that you are being accurately positioned during your treatments.

 Port films don't show how your cancer is responding.

-Why Are There Marks On My Skin for Radiation Treatment?
+Why Are There Marks On My Skin for External Beam Radiation Treatment?

 Small marks that look like freckles are tattooed on your skin along the treatment area.
 They provide a permanent outline of your treatment area.
 Do not try to wash these marks off or retouch them if they fade.
 The therapist will remark the treatment area when needed.